 Doors are a fascinating view of who we are, how we live?
 What we show the world, and what we choose to look at.
 No wonder there are so many artistic depictions of doors!
 When photographing doors, look beyond, the thing that drew you there.
 Let the door bring you into the journey.
 What does this door invoke in you, today?
 What does it open for you, where does it take you?

 Doors invoke our imagination.
 When you look at a door, you imagine what might lie behind it.
 Or you may look at a door as something that you are leaving behind.
 Doors are roadways to new experience, the exit point of the old.
 Doors can be forbidding or inviting or … just plain boring.

 In life sometimes, in the universe, you have to close some doors to have others open ~ Gene Ween

 ‘Initiation Door’ By Jamuna Burry

 This doorway is on the estate Quinta da Regaleira in Sintra, Portugal.
 The 4 hectare estate is rich in architecture and symbolism relating to alchemy, Masonry, the Knights Templar, and the Rosicrucians.
 This locked doorway is a little off the beaten track on the estate, however by the etchings in the stone and in the door, one can tell that many have passed here.
-To me, the marks that people have left on this door, in this place are a symbolic and probably unconscious ‘knocking on the door’ of knowledge and light.
+To me, the marks that people have left on this door, in this place are a symbolic ‘knocking on the door’ of knowledge and light.